-^{1.} The Longitudinal Replicate Weights File are available on request.
+^{1.} The Longitudinal Replicate Weights File is available on request.
 Please email hilda-inquiries@unimelb.edu.au.

-Advice on Using Weights
+4.20.6 Advice on Using Weights

 Which Weight to Use

 For some users, the array of weights on the dataset may seem confusing.
 This section provides examples of when it would be appropriate to use the different types of weights.